 But for those already satisfied with the Apple Watch Series 3 and Series 5’s feature set, you will surely enjoy using the Apple Watch SE both as a standalone and as a companion to your Apple device.

 The TicWatch Pro 4G/LTE is Mobvoi’s take on a Wear OS watch that can work as a standalone device.

-It retains the same feature set of the company’s flagship TicWatch Pro 3, making it a very capable and versatile smartwatch.
+It retains the same feature set of its flagship TicWatch Pro 3, making it a very capable and versatile smartwatch.

-Its cellular 4G/LTE connection allows it to do basic functions such as sending and receiving text messages, calls, location mapping, online and offline maps, and many more.
-You can also leave your wallet since the TicWatch Pro 4G can easily be used with Google Pay.
+Its cellular 4G/LTE connection allows it to do essential functions such as sending and receiving text messages, calls, location mapping, online and offline maps, and many more.
+You can also leave your wallet since You can easily use the TicWatch Pro 4G with Google Pay.

 The TicWatch Pro’s signature dual-layer display also makes a return here.
-An LCD display takes over whenever you are not using the main display, effectively acting as an Always-on Display (AOD).
-This helps conserve battery which is very crucial when this watch is the only device that you have with you.
+An LCD takes over whenever you are not using the main display, effectively acting as an Always-on Display (AOD).
+This helps conserve battery, which is crucial when this watch is the only device you have with you.

-The only downside with this watch is that it is using the older Qualcomm Snapdragon 2100 that is also found on the TicWatch C2+ and TicWatch S2.
+The only downside with this watch is that it uses the older Qualcomm Snapdragon 2100 that is also found on the TicWatch C2+ and TicWatch S2.

 It is paired with 1 GB of RAM, which helps make the overall performance smoother.
 However, the older processor makes the TicWatch Pro 4G/LTE prone to more issues.
 But overall, the TicWatch Pro 4G/LTE is your best bet for a standalone Wear OS smartwatch.